datapractice/machinelearners/log.md

     - has some stuff on fairness and why its not an interesting topic
     - also on explainability and its requirements;
     - books to look at: Ian Goodfellow and the Cybersyn book
-- TODO: check library for these - DONE
+- DONE: check library for these - DONE
 - could just talk about the challenge of explainability based on 'vectorisation and its consequences'
 - there's quite a lot happening in terms of fairness(?).
 Maybe